colecathey/SafeEats/readme.md

- SafeEats: DinnerSpinner for the Demanding Diet
+#SafeEats: DinnerSpinner for the Demanding Diet
 A helpful tool to figure out what she wants to eat tonight!!!
 Use an ingredient spinner to find tasty recipe’s to fit any craving she might have.

-Features
-•	Lists
-Basic Acceptance Criteria
+#Basic Acceptance Criteria

 1. Users will be able to register for SafeEats.
 2. Recipes will be searchable by ingredient/multiple ingredeients.
 3. Recipes will be suggested by the types of ingredients chosen.